Marketing vs. Sales: What's the Difference?

 Sales development representatives (SDRs) work in outbound sales or lead generation.
 They’re responsible for researching potential customers and reaching out to pitch them on a company’s products, goods, or services.
 They try to understand a customer’s needs to fulfill them.

 Account executives manage customer relationships, fulfilling a yearly quota that brings in new business.
 Like SDRs, they pitch customers on a company’s products, goods, and services, but they also do more customer maintenance to ensure a long-lasting relationship.
-SDRs may be promoted to account executives depending on their performance at a company.
+Depending on their performance at a company, SDRs may receive a promotion to the role of account executive.

-Sales engineers sell products, goods, and services that are more technical or scientific.
-Because of the complex nature of what they’re selling, they need to have more in-depth knowledge of an industry and its particular products so they can effectively communicate the benefits of what they have to offer.
+Sales engineers sell more technical or scientific products, goods, and services.
+Because of their complex nature, they need to have more in-depth knowledge of an industry and its particular products so they can effectively communicate the benefits of their offerings.

 Should I go into marketing or sales?